Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 9. Leg or arm numbness

-Another surprising symptom of gluten intolerance is neuropathy, which involves numbness or tingling in the arms and legs.
+Another symptom of gluten intolerance is neuropathy — numbness or tingling in the arms and legs.

-This condition is common in individuals with diabetes and vitamin B12 deficiency.
+This condition is common in people with diabetes and vitamin B12 deficiency.
 It can also be caused by toxicity and chronic alcohol misuse.

-However, some research suggests that individuals with celiac disease could also be at a higher risk of developing this neuropathy, which may be caused by the presence of certain antibodies.
+However, research suggests that people with celiac disease could also be at a higher risk of developing this neuropathy, possibly caused by the presence of certain antibodies.

 Summary: Celiac disease is an autoimmune disorder associated with a long list of symptoms, including diarrhea, constipation, fatigue, chronic pain, depression, anxiety, unintentional weight loss, and more.